Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Volume of the unbounded component

-We define $\mathcal{F}_R(x)$ to be the stratification of $x+\Lambda_R$ consisting of $\{x\}$, the interior of $\Lambda_R\setminus\{x\}$ and the open boundary faces of $\Lambda_R$ of all dimensions.
-The event $E_x(R)$ is a topological event with respect to this filtration (i.e., it is a measurable function of the random stratified isotopy class of $\{f\geq\ell\}$ with respect to this stratification).
+We now assume $R<\lvert x-y\rvert/3$ and define $\mathcal{F}_R(x)$ to be the stratification of $x+\Lambda_R$ consisting of $\{x\}$, the interior of $\Lambda_R\setminus\{x\}$ and the open boundary faces of $\Lambda_R$ of all dimensions.
+The event $E_x(R)$ is a topological event with respect to this stratification (i.e., it is a measurable function of the random stratified isotopy class of $\{f\geq\ell\}$ with respect to this stratification).
 Therefore by the covariance formula (Theorem~\ref{t:cov_formula_events})

 By definition, for any event $A$ and $u\in\R^d$ $\lvert d_u\ind_A\rvert\leq 1$ and so using the bound on pivotal measures (Proposition~\ref{p:intensity_integrable})